-How Worldline uses Owlin for Adverse News Monitoring
+How multinational payment and transactional services company Worldline uses Owlin for Adverse News Monitoring

 “Even if adverse news monitoring in Owlin helps companies with large-scale clients like Worldline avoid just a single loss per year, it will bring an extremely solid ROI“